gpstar81/GPStar-proton-pack/OPERATION.md

 - Right-hand toggles affect the vent light and additional sound effects.
 	- Note that for both 2021 and 1984 modes, the wand will not fire unless these switches are turned on.
 	- Additionally, the lever switch near the gunbox must be pulled to extend the barrel before firing.

+**Video Game Mode (Default)**

 - The orange button at the end of the wand switches between the available firing modes:
 	1. Proton Stream (Default)
 	1. Slime Gun
 	1. Stasis Beam
 	1. Meson Collider
 	1. Special: Setting 5 is a settings menu system (see section below).

+**Crossing the Streams / Alternate Firing (Optional)**

+- The orange button at the end of the wand acts as a alternate fire mode.
+- The overheat features can only be triggered when enabled by the alternate firing mode.
+- Pressing both the Intensify and orange button at the end of the wand at the same time enables the Crossing the Streams.
+The Proton Pack and Wand can still overheat if enabled during this mode.

+To enable the Crossing the Streams and alternate firing, you need to set **const bool b&#95;cross&#95;the&#95;streams** to true in the Advanced User Configuration settings at the top of the Neutrona wand code. (see Advanced User Configuration settings below)

 **Toggle Switch Behavior**